Maryland men’s basketball snaps three-game losing streak with 75-45 win over St. Peter’s

 2. Willard had a chance to unload his bench.
 While games against the likes of St. Peter’s don’t stack up to those against some of the high-caliber opponents Maryland has or will have to face this season, they provide an opportunity to evaluate.
 Almost the entire Maryland roster saw the floor Thursday, giving Willard a chance to see how some of his lesser-used players respond to extended playing time.

+“As a freshman, you get really nervous.
+You know, the only way you get over those nerves is playing a little bit,” Willard said.

 3. Maryland’s offense came alive in the second half.
-By the time Halftime rolled around, Maryland had already more or less sealed a win, but the second half put it completely out of reach.
-The Terps shot the ball at a 55.6% clip from three in the second half, a good response to a first half that was far more streaky from outside.
+By the time Halftime rolled around, Maryland had already more or less sealed a win, but the second half put it completely out of reach for St. Peter’s.
+The Terps shot the ball at a 55.6% clip from three in the second half, a good response to a first half performance that was streaky at best from outside.